Cartography: Lettering

-Lettering in mapmaking is important for denoting information.
+Lettering in mapmaking is crucial for denoting information.
 Fine lettering is difficult in woodcut, where it often turned out square and blocky, contrary to the stylized, rounded writing style popular in Italy at the time.
 To improve quality, mapmakers developed fine chisels to carve the relief.
 Intaglio lettering did not suffer the troubles of a coarse medium and so was able to express the looping cursive that came to be known as cancellaresca.
 There were custom-made reverse punches that were also used in metal engraving alongside freehand lettering.

 Color

 The first use of color in map-making cannot be narrowed down to one reason.
 There are arguments that color started as a way to indicate information on the map, with aesthetics coming second.
 There are also arguments that color was first used on maps for aesthetics but then evolved into conveying information.
 Either way, many maps of the Renaissance left the publisher without being colored, a practice that continued all the way into the 1800s.
 However, most publishers accepted orders from their patrons to have their maps or atlases colored if they wished.
 Because all coloring was done by hand, the patron could request simple, cheap color, or more expensive, elaborate color, even going so far as silver or gold gilding.
 The simplest coloring was merely outlines, such as of borders and along rivers.
 Wash color meant painting regions with inks or watercolors.
 Limning meant adding silver and gold leaf to the map to illuminate lettering, heraldic arms, or other decorative elements.